github/dev/README.md

 The github.dev web-based editor is a lightweight editing experience that runs entirely in your browser.
 You can navigate files and source code repositories from GitHub, and make and commit code changes.

-Press the `.` key on any repository or pull request, or swap `.com` with `.dev` in the URL, to go directly to a VS Code environment in your browser.
+There are two ways to go directly to a VS Code environment in your browser and start coding:

-To get started coding and adding files, try out the `.` key on any of your repos or PRs.
-You can also check out [http://github.dev/microsoft/vscode](http://github.dev/microsoft/vscode) as an example of github.dev in action.
+* Press the . key on any repository or pull request.
+* Swap `.com` with `.dev` in the URL.
+For example, this repo https://github.com/github/dev becomes http://github.dev/github/dev

 Preview the gif below to get a quick demo of github.dev in action.